CupNoodles02/Valen/README.md

 - **Framework:** React 18+ with TypeScript
 - **Build Tool:** Vite for fast development and optimized production builds
 - **Styling:** Custom CSS with component-specific stylesheets
-- **Deployment:** Vercel (frontend hosting)
+- **Deployment:** Render (frontend hosting)

 ### Backend
-Located in the `/backend` directory, the backend is deployed on **Vercel Serverless Functions** and handles:
+Located in the `/backend` directory, the backend is deployed on **Render** and handles:
 - API endpoints for chat functionality
 - Data processing for the explain feature
 - Server-side logic and integrations

-The backend is configured to work seamlessly with Vercel's serverless architecture, providing:
+The backend is deployed on Render, providing:
-- Automatic scaling
+- Reliable hosting and automatic scaling
-- Global CDN distribution
-- Zero-configuration deployments
+- Easy deployment from Git
 - Environment variable management
+- Built-in logging and monitoring

 ## 🚀 Getting Started